cryptoouf-blog/coordinape-french/README.md

 Coordinape also provides a visual reflection for DAOs to understand how value flows through the network.

+## How It Works

+Coordinape is currently implemented as an off-chain Alpha while we develop an on-chain version, using a EVM compatible L2 or side-chain.

+Coordinape is build around Circles - groups of DAO participants that wish to distribute funds through a decentralized gifting process.
+Each Circle, once summoned, can define the parameters of participation -- it can grow its network permissionlessly, through our NFT badging system, set parameters around certain elements of its game mechanics and visibility, etc., either through centralized admin or internal governance.

+Circles can also start Epochs, periods of time in which its constituent body of contributors can send eachother GIVE tokens, which represent a budget allocation.
+We envision these as being monthly events, where contributors can consider eachother's collaboration, enablement and furthering of the DAO's mission.
+Each member is allocated a fixed amount of GIVE (100 by default), and can send any number of these tokens to other members.
+Members can also opt out if they recieve funding elsewhere, allowing them to send GIVE but not recieve it.

 ## Learn More

 Coordinape is currently in an internal alpha phase, being used at Yearn Finance.